AJnsm/Stator/docs/documentation.md

 ## Input files

 * `rawDataPath`: A count matrix in csv format, where the rows are cells, and the columns genes.
 The first row should contain the gene names (does not matter in which format).
 * `userGenes` (optional): A list of genes that should be included in the final analysis, irrespective of their variability.
-* `genesToOne` (optional): A list of genes that should be conditioned to a 1 instead of a 0.
-* `doubletFile` (optional): A list of booleans that indicate whether a cell should be included (e.g. on the basis of being a suspected doublet), in the same order as the cells in the count matrix.
+WARNING: If more than `nGenes` genes are provided, `nGenes` will be overwritten and set to the number of genes in the list.
+The gene names should be spelled exactly as they are in the count matrix header.

 ## Output files